 - Special — There is a nonemergency condition, such as adverse weather, that indicates that App State is not operating regularly.

-During some high-risk conditions, such as an active shooter incident, a siren may be used on the Boone campus to broadcast an audible message.
+During some high-risk conditions, such as an active shooter incident, a siren may be used on the Boone campus to broadcast an audible message that can be heard outdoors.
 Examples of the tones that will be used in an emergency or during tests of the emergency notification system can be heard by visiting App State’s Siren Warning System webpage.
 The siren is typically tested on the first Wednesday of each month with a discontinuous air horn.

 For more information about AppState-ALERTS and to register for AppState-ALERT text and voice notifications, visit App State’s emergency preparedness website.